 Vasily Yeroshenko – blind Lomonosov of the XX century

 Yeroshenko is a forgotten genius of the XX century.
 Because of his correspondence with foreign friends he was constantly under the supervision of the NKVD.
 His disability saved him from repression and accusations of “espionage for Japan”.
 His archives were destroyed and Yeroshenko restored them.
-He never lost hope and sought for the new until the end.
+He never lost hope and sought for something new until the end.

-Vasily Yeroshenko was born on January 12, 1890 in Kursk province in a poor peasant family.
+Vasily Yeroshenko was born on January 12, 1890 in Kursk province into a poor peasant family.
 At the age of four he lost his sight as a result of serious illness.
 His parents sent him to the Moscow school for blind children.
 There Vasily taught himself to play the guitar and later the violin.